-Employees shall be scheduled off from work, exclusive of annual vacations, a minimum of 116 days per year (that is, an average of two days per week plus a minimum of 12 paid holidays).
-If, at the end of 52 weeks dating from an employee's first scheduled shift in January, an employee has not had a minimum of 116 days off, he/she shall be paid extra at the applicable overtime rate for each day by which his/her total number of days off falls short of 116 days except for days for which he/she was paid overtime in accordance with Articles 16 (Overtime) or 17.3 (Holiday Falling on a Day of Rest).
+Employees shall be scheduled off from work, exclusive of annual vacations, a minimum of 117 days per year (that is, an average of two days per week plus a minimum of 13 paid holidays).
+If, at the end of 52 weeks dating from an employee's first scheduled shift in January, an employee has not had a minimum of 117 days off, they shall be paid extra at the applicable overtime rate for each day by which their total number of days off falls short of 117 days except for days for which they are paid overtime in accordance with Articles 16 (Overtime) or 17.3 (Holiday Falling on a Day of Rest).